Florida Senate race: Rep. Val Demings, former Orlando police chief, officially kicks off run against Rubio

 But Rubio was quick to tie Demings to the most far-left elements of the Democratic Party.

-"None of them will admit to being a socialist," Rubio told Fox News this week.
+"None of them will admit to being a socialist," Rubio told Fox News in a recent interview.
 "She probably won't.
 But she certainly has voted for socialist things."

 "How can you vote with ‘the Squad’ 94% of the time and argue that you’re not an honorary member of that group?
 How can you vote with Nancy Pelosi 100% of the time and argue that you’re not a far-left, liberal extremist?
 So she’ll have to answer to that," the senator emphasized as he seemingly pointed to congressional voting record data from the independent, nonprofit news organization ProPublica.